How Apsalar’s Parquet Library Helps Us Efficiently Scale by Reducing Memory Usage and Increasing Concurrency

 Using Parquet to Convert Enriched Datasets for Processing

 Much of our data pipeline is built using Go (Golang) and Go messaging services (NSQ), which gives us a highly concurrent and scalable services architecture.
-One key element of our pipeline workflow was the conversion of enriched datasets to Parquet format before delivering them for processing in Apache Spark.
+One key element of our workflow vs process builder was the conversion of enriched datasets to Parquet format before delivering them for processing in Apache Spark.

 While this approach performed well in several respects, it also meant that we had to use memory-intensive processes for data conversion.
 This hampered our ability to scale these tasks as rapidly as we could other elements on the pipeline.
 Clearly, we needed to identify and leverage better ways to process quickly and at scale.